 - Climate protection goals.
-Local governments that have committed to meeting climate protection goals can meet incentives in development regulations to spur solar investment. some of their commitment by removing regulatory barriers to solar energy and incorporating low or no-cost - 7 Nuisance and safety considerations.
+Local governments that have committed to meeting climate protection goals can meet incentives in development regulations to spur solar investment. some of their commitment by removing regulatory barriers to solar energy and incorporating low or no-cost - 12 Nuisance and safety considerations.
 Solar systems have few nuisances, but visual impacts and safety concerns designed 1970s solar installations, have resulted in unnecessary regulation or outright prohibitions can answer most concerns.
 But the misperception that solar systems are ugly and unsafe, rooted in poorly by neighbors sometimes create opposition to solar installations.
-Good design and attention to aesthetics - Solar access considerations.
-In fully built-out communities and large lot suburban or exurban areas, solar access is of limited concern.
-Solar access is, however, an important consideration in zoning districts that allow tall buildings or in developing communities where subdivisions should incorporate solar access provisions.
+Good design and attention to aesthetics - س Solar acress considerations.
+In fully built-out communities and large lot suburban or exurban areas, solar access buildings or in developing communities where subdivisions should incorporate solar access provisions is of limited concern.
+Solar access is, however, an important consideration in zoning districts that allow tall